-Contractors who are found by HMRC to be under the supervision, direction and control of their clients may also be likely to be found to be inside IR35.
+Contractors who are found by HMRC to be under the ultimate right of sufficient control of their clients may also be likely to be found to be inside IR35.
 Control is one of the key tests of employment used by HMRC to determine whether a contractor is a disguised employee.

 Control: where how, what, and when